 6.2 Financial Services closes the special project account and manages financial acquittal of the project according to the terms of the cover sheet and agreement, including the distribution of the net proceeds in accordance with the original agreement (refer 2.3) and any auditing requirements.

-6.3 Financial Services completes the records of the project on the file and contract system, closes the project file, and informs the lead consultant, Faculty/School Administrator and Financial Services.
+6.3 Financial Services completes the records of the project on the file and contract system, closes the project file, and informs the lead consultant, School Administrator and Financial Services.

-The aggregate of information on all University consultancy work undertaken by staff must be summarised by the Executive Dean/Cost Centre Manager onto an annual University Consultancy Work Report.
-It is the responsibility of the Executive Dean/Cost Centre Manager to forward this report each year, to the Chief Operating Officer who will table the reports with the University Executive as required.
+The aggregate of information on all University consultancy work undertaken by staff must be summarised by the Head of School or Cost Centre Manager onto an annual University Consultancy Work Report.
+It is the responsibility of the Head of School or Cost Centre Manager to forward this report each year, to the Chief Operating Officer who will table the reports with the University Executive as required.